-\textbf{Conclusion.}---In this Letter, we have derived the master equations which can exactly describe open quantum system dynamics across all regimes.
-These equations, i.e. Eq.\,(\ref{eq2}), (\ref{eq12}) and (\ref{eq17}), combined with the Schr\"{o}dinger equation, suggest that all non-relativistic quantum processes are either unitary or probabilistic unitary, including both the continuous and discontinuous (i.e. quantum jump) dynamics in an open or closed quantum system with finite or infinite Hilbert space.
-The results therefore unifies quantum mechanical dynamics by providing a unitary-operator description in non-unitary regime, enabling us to understand non-unitary quantum processes, such as decoherence and wave function collapse, in a new and more coherent perspective.
-Practically, it also suggests a scheme to control quantum state to evolve along a designed trajectories, which could be particularly useful in quantum simulation scenes as only unitary resources are needed.
+In this paper, we have derived the master equations which can exactly describe open quantum system dynamics across all regimes.
+These equations, i.e., Eq.\,(\ref{eq2}), (\ref{eq12}) and (\ref{eq17}), combined with the Schr\"{o}dinger equation, suggest that all non-relativistic quantum processes are either unitary or probabilistic unitary, including both the continuous and discontinuous (i.e., quantum jump) dynamics in an open or closed quantum system with finite or infinite Hilbert space.
+The results therefore unify quantum-mechanical dynamics by providing a unitary-operator description in the nonunitary regime, enabling us to understand non-unitary quantum processes, such as decoherence and wave-function collapse, in a more coherent perspective.
+Practically, it also suggests a scheme to control quantum state to evolve along designed trajectories, which could be potentially useful in quantum control schemes as only unitary resources are needed.
 Finally, it is worth noting that the techniques used in this paper can be applied to show that the signs of the rates in the Lindblad master equation can always be arbitrarily determined, including cases where all rates are always non-negative \cite{hu2023signs}, provided the master equation is state-dependent, as in this paper.